joshualay/Notethread/Notethread v1.6 Journal.md

 As you may have a certain tag in different notes this will just show them all in the one list; making it easy to have a quick overview.

+### 8/07/2012

+* Fix up when tags have no notes to display -- i.e. they're filtered
+* Compose #tag button

+### Worklog

+I think I need to refactor out the filtering.

+Getting distracted and adding comments to the header :) Considering some renames as well.

+Took out a duplicate method - apparently I was doing the same thing in two methods in the same class.

+## 5/07/2012

+User testing checklist

 ## 3/07/2012

 Trying to get the expanding toolbar to look a bit nicer with an animation.